remy/rest/README.md

 Currently only available to be installed in development mode - coming to the Pebble "store" soon.

+If you want to build it yourself, I highly recommend using [cloudpebble.net](https://cloudpebble.net).

 ## TODO

 - Configuration (on Pebble phone) to define: pre-set timers and theme